-A Friends of Reserve group can evolve from interested volunteers getting together and then sending a letter of request to the Shire NRM Officer.
-Alternatively, Council may advertise for interested volunteers to "adopt" a specific bushland, foreshore or coastal reserve.
+A Friends of Reserve group can evolve from interested volunteers getting together and then sending a letter of request to the Shire Sustainability Officer.
+Alternatively, the Shire may advertise for interested volunteers to "adopt" a specific bushland, foreshore or coastal reserve.

-The Friends of Reserve group, through consultation with the Shire of Denmark, will identify management objectives and suitable NRM activities for the relevant reserve.
-A Friends of Reserve group Activity Plan will be developed, including procedures for notification of Shire staff of proposed dates for planned activities, and keeping a record of the group's activities.
-The Activity Plan will ensure that proposed activities are within the skills of the group, are safe, and are consistent with Council's adopted management plan, or NRM and conservation objectives.
+The Friends of Reserve group, through consultation with the Shire of Denmark, will identify management objectives and suitable environmental bushcare activities for the relevant reserve.
+A Friends of Reserve group Activity Plan is to be developed by the Friends of Group, including communications for notification to Shire staff of proposed dates for planned activities, and keeping a record of the group's activities.
+The Activity Plan is to be approved by relevant Shire staff and is to ensure that proposed activities are within the skills of the group, are safe, and are consistent with Council's adopted management plan, and/or environmental biodiversity and conservation objectives.